Adrian Rogers: On politics and social issues

-Rogers later signed a revised Baptist Faith and Message declaration stating that all races are equal before the Lord.
+Later on, Rogers signed a revised Baptist Faith and Message declaration stating that all races are equal before the Lord.

-Rogers was an adamant supporter of the anti-abortion movement, had stated that the institution of capital punishment is spiritually ordained, and (along with other Southern Baptists) supported a boycott of Disney because of the company's promotion of homosexuality..
+Rogers was an adamant supporter of the pro-life movement, had stated that the institution of capital punishment is spiritually ordained, and (along with other Southern Baptists) supported a boycott of Disney because of the company's promotion of homosexuality.

 As a traditional Baptist, he opposed the use of alcohol and tobacco, frequently telling stories to warn of their dangers.
 One particular story tells of a father who learned that his daughter had died while driving drunk, vowed revenge towards whoever had sold her the alcohol, only to discover that she had taken the bottle from his own liquor cabinet.

 Rogers also preached against gambling.
 In one such message, he revealed he once witnessed to boxing champion Muhammad Ali in Paradise Island, Bahamas.

-"You cannot multiply wealth by dividing it."

-This quote appears frequently on the Internet and is often attributed to Rogers with an incorrect date of 1931.
+The quote "You cannot multiply wealth by dividing it." was often attributed to Rogers with an incorrect date of 1931.
 In fact, the quotation is part of a longer sermon by Rogers from 1984 in a larger series titled God’s Way to Health, Wealth and Wisdom (CDA107), but it also appears as a passage in Rogers' 1996 work Ten Secrets for a Successful Family stating that "by and large our young people do not know either the importance or the value of honest labor".

 Rogers did not originate the quote at all.
 In fact, he did not claim to have originated it.
 Instead, he was citing almost verbatim anti-Soviet propaganda that had circulated in many magazines in the early 1960s.
 The quote appeared before that in the Congressional Record of 1958, where it was appended to the record by U.S. Senator George Aiken of Vermont.
 Aiken had taken the words from Senator James Eastland of Mississippi, who had said them in his address at the Illinois Agricultural Association's annual meeting on November 13, 1957.
 They have also been attributed to Gerald L. K. Smith, who had written them in his magazine, The Cross and the Flag.
-Since the quote was attributed to Rogers in 2009, it has been regularly attributed to him; however, Rogers was essentially quoting Eastland or Smith at the time.
+Since 2009, when the quote was first attributed to Rogers, it has been regularly attributed to him; even though Rogers was essentially quoting Eastland or Smith at the time.